FAQs

 Do you have consultations to determine what treatment is required?

-Yes, Sun Vein & Vascular offers consultations as the first step in creating a personalized treatment plan for you.
-During your initial visit, we will examine the affected areas to assess the condition and determine if a Doppler Duplex Ultrasound Scan is necessary.
-This scan helps us understand the underlying issues.
-Once we identify the appropriate treatments, we will discuss the costs and other relevant details with you to ensure you are fully informed and comfortable with the plan.
+Yes, this is the first step to tailoring a treatment plan that is right for you.
+During your initial visit, the affected areas will be examined to determine if a Doppler Duplex Ultrasound Scan will be necessary.
+Once the appropriate treatments have been determined, as a vascular surgeon in Dallas, TX, we will review the costs and other relevant details with you to ensure you are fully informed.

 Should I see a doctor about varicose veins?